 Like darkness and light, the human story is of evil and goodness.
 Not so long ago, when the dark of the night loomed, we gathered perseverance in our unadorned sanctuaries.
 The first light of the day brought us great hope.

 Since then, darkness and light have been prime symbols of evil and goodness.
 The duality of existence is reflected in our own nature.
 Darkness is only the other side, there must be the other.
+They are not opposites, they are counterparts of one another, and so are we.
 We are all inherently good and evil by nature, not by our willpower, thus not by our actions.
-The darkness in us is not a mere excuse for evil to manifest.
+The darkness in us is not an excuse for evil to persist.
 It is very much within our control to effectively make use of the light and darkness in us.
-If we want, we can defy natural evil-goodness duality through willpower.
+If we possess the willpower, we can defy natural evil-goodness duality.

 Being good involves having a good heart and a good mind.
 A good mind means being able to reason, harboring good intentions, being sound here and now, as we perceive near-present times.